ZdjelarFilip/document-editor/README.md

 ![Vstavi](https://i.imgur.com/HSwvHQl.png)

-As shown on the picture below, adding and changing data of users is very simple!
+As shown on the picture below user is able to open settings menu, importing and exporting files alongside with opening a file and saving it and even exiting the program.
+Exporting and importing is supported by XML Document (*.xml) and RTF file (*.rtf) formats.

 ![Stili](https://i.imgur.com/jycwzrk.png)

-Interface below shows the list of current users in the database.
+Interface below shows the default functionalities when program is launched.
+User can select if he wants to open a new document every time or open the last modified document.
+User may also select a default directory location for saving documents.
+In the second interface, user is able to pick a default font, which is used whenever a program is launched.
+Selectable features are the font, size and the color.

 ![Nastavitve Splošno](https://i.imgur.com/I7E1fTo.png) ![Nastavitve Privzeto](https://i.imgur.com/YgMAcjB.png)

-There we can see the interface for adding users and their grades respectfully in the program.